-Here’s the thing about running through the atrium of the Ministry of Magic, away from a psychotic criminal who is out to kill you, all the while carrying a giant-ass sword that is probably longer than the combined amount of times you’ve ever had a good hair day (in inches to minutes ratio):
+Here’s the thing about running through the atrium of the Ministry of Magic, away from a psychotic criminal who is out to kill you, all the while carrying a giant-ass sword that probably weighs about the same as a young, dangerously obese child.

 It’s not very fun.

 In fact, it’s kind of a sucky experience.
 I would not recommend it.
-On the scale of General Life Suckishnesss, I’d rank it somewhere below having your teeth pulled out and above getting pantsed in third grade during recess in front of the whole class.
+On the scale of General Life Suckishnesss, I’d rank it somewhere between having your teeth pulled and the death penalty.

-Just to add to my list of why I hate the Ministry of Magic Official Interior Decorators - what is the point of a fucking atrium?
-Because I literally think it might be ‘to make life as hard as possible for the hero in a chase scene.’
-This room (if you can even call it that, it’s more like a glorified hamster tunnel) has literally no where to hide.
-It’s just metres and endless metres of shiny dark marble wall.
+And also, just to add to my list of why I hate the Ministry of Magic Official Interior Decorators — what is the point of a fucking atrium?
+Because I literally think it might be to 'make life as hard as possible for the helpless victim in a chase scene.'
+This room (if you can even call it that, it was more like a glorified hamster tunnel) had literally no where to hide.
+It was just metres and endless metres of shiny dark marble wall.

-My bare feet slapped against the cold ground - I had kicked off the stilettos a long while ago, realizing they wouldn’t exactly be beneficial to my life goal of not getting my head Avada’d off.
+My bare feet slapped against the cold ground — I had kicked off the stilettos a long while ago, realizing they wouldn’t exactly be beneficial to my general life goal of not getting my head Avada’d off.
 It was becoming harder to run; I could hear my own panting bursts of breath, mingled with my thudding heartbeat.
-My muscles were screaming in agony - seriously, I’m pretty sure this sword was made of the same thing The Titanic was - but I had to keep on going.
+My muscles were screaming in agony — seriously, I’m pretty sure this Sword had been made out of the same thing as The Titanic — but I had to keep on going.
 My life kind of depended on it.